Sinusitis: Definition and nomenclature

 By definition, chronic sinusitis lasts longer than 12 weeks and can be caused by many different diseases that share chronic inflammation of the sinuses as a common symptom.
 It is subdivided into cases with and without polyps.
 When polyps are present, the condition is called chronic hyperplastic sinusitis; however, the causes are poorly understood.
 It may develop with anatomic derangements, including deviation of the nasal septum and the presence of concha bullosa (pneumatization of the middle concha) that inhibit the outflow of mucus, or with allergic rhinitis, asthma, cystic fibrosis, and dental infections.

 Chronic rhinosinusitis represents a multifactorial inflammatory disorder, rather than simply a persistent bacterial infection.
-The medical management of chronic rhinosinusitis is now focused upon controlling the inflammation that predisposes people to obstruction, reducing the incidence of infections.
+The medical management of chronic rhinosinusitis is focused upon controlling the inflammation that predisposes people to obstruction, reducing the incidence of infections.
 Surgery may be needed if medications are not working.

 During nasal endoscopy, an accessory maxillary ostium can sometimes be observed in the middle meatus.
 While not all are functionally active, in certain cases, mucus exiting the natural maxillary ostium may re-enter the sinus through the accessory ostium.
 This mucus recirculation may be associated with chronic maxillary sinusitis.

 Attempts have been made to provide a more consistent nomenclature for subtypes of chronic sinusitis.
 The presence of eosinophils in the mucous lining of the nose and paranasal sinuses has been demonstrated in many people, and this has been termed eosinophilic mucin rhinosinusitis (EMRS).
 Cases of EMRS may be related to an allergic response, but allergy is not often documented, resulting in further subcategorization into allergic and nonallergic EMRS.